rogersaloo/test-actions-playground/README.md

 ## Types of custom actions
 1. Javascript actions
-- Write the logic in a JS file with the node JS runtime to write a JS appplication to be used when the job runs.
+Write the logic in a JS file with the node JS runtime to write a JS appplication to be used when the job runs.
+- Create the js file together with the action.yml for the custom javascript within the same dir.
+- needs to contain the dependancies that are required in the for running the js file
+    ```
+    npm init -y
+    npm install @actions/core @actions/github @actions/exec
+    ```

 2. Docker actions
 - Docker not know JS but know another diffent programming lanugage.